How much funding can I request?

 If I’m not Indigenous can I apply?

 No. This funding stream is intended for Indigenous people, Indigenous-led collectives, and Indigenous non-profits.
-If you are non-Indigenous and work for an Indigenous-led collective or non-profit, you may apply on behalf of your organization.
+If you are non-Indigenous and partnering with an Indigenous person or an Indigenous-led collective or non-profit, you may apply collaboratively.

 If I’m an Indigenous person living on a First Nations reserve or Métis settlement in Treaty 6, am I eligible to submit?